ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

-# How to configure a Spring REST API with `JwtAuthenticationToken` for a RESTful API
+# Configure an OAuth2 REST API with Spring Boot 3

 ## 1. Overview
+In this tutorial, we'll build web security configuration  for an OAuth2  REST API with Spring Boot 3 and see how to make it generic enough to support about any OIDC authorization-server and multiple environments.

-Be sure your environment meets [tutorials prerequisits](https://github.com/ch4mpy/spring-addons/blob/master/samples/tutorials/README.md#prerequisites).
+Be sure your development environment meets [tutorials prerequisites](https://github.com/ch4mpy/spring-addons/blob/master/samples/tutorials/README.md#prerequisites).

-We'll build web security configuration with `spring-boot-starter-oauth2-resource-server` and then greatly simplify it by using [`spring-addons-webmvc-jwt-resource-server`](https://github.com/ch4mpy/spring-addons/tree/master/webmvc/spring-addons-webmvc-jwt-resource-server).

-Please note that `JwtAuthenticationToken` has a rather poor interface (not exposing OpenID standard claims for instance).
-For richer `Authentication` implementation, please have a look at [this other tutorial](https://github.com/ch4mpy/spring-addons/blob/master/resource-server_with_oidcauthentication_how_to.md).

 ## 2. Project Initialisation
-We'll start a spring-boot 3.0.0-RC2 project with the help of https://start.spring.io/ Following dependencies will be needed:
+We'll start a spring-boot 3.0.2 project with the help of https://start.spring.io/ Following dependencies will be needed:
 - Spring Web
 - OAuth2 Resource Server